 What is it like to win these awards?

 It’s thrilling to win a Pulitzer.
 As my colleague Wa Lone said, when the news was relayed to his prison cell: “This award is like a dream.”
 It’s also bittersweet.
 The prizes were won for reporting on campaigns of violence that have killed or traumatised tens of thousands of people.
 The hope is always that big awards shine a stronger spotlight on these important issues.
 Our most recent Pulitzer was particularly bittersweet, since Wa Lone and Kyaw Soe Oo spent 511 days behind bars for reporting so bravely.

 Wa Lone and Kyaw Soe Oo were released from prison in May 2019 after a presidential amnesty.
-How do you feel about their release?
+How did you feel on their release?

 They are brave and innocent men who did nothing wrong.
 I’m delighted to see them reunited with their wives and young daughters.
 In an age where powerful people dismiss real journalism as ‘fake news’, and when reporters are routinely arrested and murdered, Wa Lone and Kyaw Soe Oo are true heroes.
 They inspire me and remind me why journalism matters.
 Their detention has triggered an outpouring of support, both internationally and from inside Myanmar.
 I’d encourage everyone to read a Reuters investigation called ‘Massacre in Myanmar’, which got Wa Lone and Kyaw Soe Oo arrested.

 You recently relocated to London after an 18-year stint in Asia.
 Is there any difference between reporting there and here?